Republicans Log Wins in State Legislatures. Democrats in Congress Should Worry

 But it’s the state legislatures where The D.C.
 Brief returns today because, in most states, these are the local officials who actually draw the district maps for the U.S. House of Representatives.

 Every 10 years, after the Census, states redraw the boundaries of each of the 435 Congressional districts in the country.
-The underlying idea is that every district should have roughly the same number of people in it, so this way larger states can offset their disadvantages in the Senate, where every state regardless of size has two votes.
+The underlying idea is that every district should have roughly the same number of people in it, so this way larger states with greater populations can offset their disadvantages in the Senate, where every state regardless of size has two votes.
 In most states, whatever party has control of the legislature will have control over the redistricting pen — and the future composition of the House.

 For some states, like Montana and its one House member, drawing the line is simple — just circle the whole state and move on.
 For others, where partisans can carve out advantages here and script irrelevance there, it’s a make-or-break moment that can decide which party has a lock on control of the House for the next 10 years.
 A housing project here and a cul de sac there can determine whether a political party has any viability to even recruit a candidate to make a stand.

 At the hyper-local level of state legislatures, where wins can be decided by dozens of votes, Democrats fared poorly.
 Facing an electoral shut-out last week, they now have zero say in how Texas, North Carolina and Florida draw the borders of battleground districts.
-Democrats fought hard to hold their control of state legislatures in Colorado, Minnesota and Maine, blocked a super-majority in Wisconsin and picked up super majorities of their own in Delaware and Connecticut.
-But both chambers of the New Hampshire legislature flipped to Republican hands, and a costly effort to flip the Minnesota state Senate came up short of the two seats needed to do it.
+Democrats fought hard to hold their control of chambers in Colorado, Minnesota and Maine, blocked a super-majority in Wisconsin and picked up super majorities of their own in Delaware and Connecticut.
+But both chambers of the New Hampshire legislature flipped to Republican hands.
 Efforts to flip Iowa, Michigan, Minnesota, North Carolina, Pennsylvania and Texas all seem to have failed.
 In Arizona, Republicans appear to be on a path to keep their majority, too.

 Final tallies are still coming in, so the full picture of Democrats’ drubbing isn’t yet clear.
 But after millions of dollars — and unprecedented attention — to get back in control of redistricting, the outcome is clearly disappointing to a party that started at a disadvantage.
 In terms of raw numbers, Democrats had only 5% fewer seats in state legislatures than Republicans.
 But those 384 seats were in the right spots that allowed Republicans to control 55 of the 99 state legislative chambers in the country.